your description goes here

 Cat Diarrhea Treatment

-How Can You & Your Vet Help
+How Can You & Your Vet Help?

-• The first thing is to keep them indoors if you suspect they are ill in any way.
-This allows you to keep a closer eye on them until you are happy that they are all right.
+• The first thing is to keep your pet indoors if you suspect they are ill in any way.
+This allows you to keep a closer eye on them until you are happy that they are all right.It is difficult to know if your cat has diarrhea if it goes to the toilet outside, but keeping it in with a litter tray is much easier.

-(This is another reason to keep them indoors until they are well again, so you can prevent them from getting scraps of food from elsewhere that may be upsetting their stomachs).
+• Don't feed them any solid food for 24 hours from when you first suspect they are having diarrhea.(This is another reason to keep them indoors until they are well again, so you can prevent them from getting scraps of food from elsewhere that may be upsetting their stomachs).

-After 24 hours, you can then slowly start to re-introduce a bland diet.
+• Give them fresh water only.
+(Very important to help prevent dehydration).You are trying to give their digestive system a rest so it can recover from whatever upset it.After 24 hours, you can then slowly start to re-introduce a bland diet.
 Try white meat only or plain fish.
 Give them only small amounts 4 to 6 times a day, but in total only about half of their usual daily amount.

 • If no further cat diarrhea occurs, you can then increase the food slowly.
 Continue in this way until your cat has been passing normal faeces for 48 hours or so.

-• If the diarrhea persists or returns, or if there are other symptoms present such as blood in the faeces, then get them to your vets promptly for a professional assessment and cat diarrhea treatment.
+• If the diarrhea persists or returns, or if there are other symptoms present such as blood in the faeces, then get them to your vets promptly for a professional assessment and some cat diarrhea treatment.
 Always remember that it is better to be safe than sorry!

 It is a very good idea to take a sample of the diarrhea in a clean, sealed container when you go to see the vet.